erdemuslu/react-password-checklist-lib/README.md

 # react-password-checklist-lib
-A React Component to display password situation
+A React Component to display password status